Blood calls for blood.

 Justice will be done, but what kind of justice?

 ‘Cassie Fortune is as fearless and shrewdly observant as any classic adventure hero.
 Will the Furies catch up with her in this very modern political thriller set amid the ruins of ancient Greece?’
 V B Grey, author of Tell Me How It Ends

-‘A text that reminds us of the way the past resonates in the present and the lessons we all need to learn.’
+‘One of my must read books of 2021 so far.
+Highly recommended.’
 Jacky Gramosi Collins aka Dr Noir ( of Noir at the Bar, Newcastle Noir and Crime Cymru ).

 ‘Plague was gripping and original, and Oracle is a masterful sequel.
 Fearless, frightened and foolhardy, the brave and clever Cassie Fortune is rapidly becoming one of my favourite literary heroines.’
 Steve Sheppard, author of A Very Important Teapot.